Understanding Edinburgh's Council Tax Bands

 - Council tax reduction: if you're on a low income or receiving benefits, you may qualify for a reduction.
 Apply through the council.

-Typical bands by area
+Edinburgh council tax bands by area

 How to check your band